 This recognition calls for respecting and valuing all people regardless of any trivial differences: sexuality, religion, ethnicity, gender, age, physical appearance, etc. These are inconsequential details in the grand scheme of things.

-More and more people are awakening to the truth of our interconnection and essential oneness.
+More and more people are awakening to our essential oneness.
 Having shaken off the fetters of fear, they are focusing more on the unique beauty and gifts that each person has.
-From this perspective, we can love ourselves more and appreciate the inner light of all people.
+From this perspective, we can love ourselves and others more.